-15. 10.
+12.8.
 CWMP Settings

-The modem router supports CWMP (CPE WAN Management Protocol), also called TR-069.
-This collects information, performs diagnostics and configures the devices automatically via ACS (Auto-Configuration Server).
+The modem router offers CWMP feature.
+The function supports TR-069 protocol which collects information, diagnoses the devices and configures the devices automatically via ACS (Auto-Configuration Server).

 - 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
 Go to Advanced > System Tools > CWMP Settings page.